Unknown Hands - User Guide

 - Copy to Clipboard: Any colophon text (transcription or translation)

-- Visualizations: All charts can be exported as images
+- Visualizations: All charts can be exported as high-resolution PNG images (300 DPI)

 - Filtered Results: Export through main Browse mode for CSV